nottrobin/docs/src/en/controllers-backup.md

 juju restore-backup -m lxd:controller --file juju-backup-lxd-20180515-193724.tar.gz
 ```

-!!!
-Note:
+[note]
 It is not possible to restore using a local backup that is equivalent to a
 remote backup.
 The process will be cancelled and an error message will be
 printed.
 The remote backup should just be used instead.
+[/note]

 ## High availability considerations